nina96/ChickenDiseaseApp/README.md

 **Dataset:**

 This dataset was taken from kaggle.
-It is a comprehensive dataset of chicken fecal images, including samples with 'Salmonella,' 'New Castle Disease,' and 'Coccidiosis.'
-The dataset was carefully curated and labeled to ensure accuracy and reliability in disease classification.The poultry fecal images were taken in Arusha and Kilimanjaro regions in Tanzania between September 2020 and February 2021 using Open Data Kit (ODK) app on mobile phones.
+It is a comprehensive dataset of chicken faecal images, including samples with 'Salmonella,' 'New Castle Disease,' and 'Coccidiosis.'
+The dataset was carefully curated and labelled to ensure accuracy and reliability in disease classification.
+The poultry faecal images were taken in Arusha and Kilimanjaro regions in Tanzania between September 2020 and February 2021 using the Open Data Kit (ODK) app on mobile phones.
 The images are resized to 224px by 224px.
-This dataset contains 33% salmonella, 31 % coccidiosis and remaining consitute of healthy and new castle disease.
+This dataset contains 33% salmonella, and 31 % coccidiosis and the remaining consists of healthy and new castle disease.

-Dataset is imbalanced with 60% data belonging to two labels.
-So to balance trainind data we are limiting maximum samples to 500 samples
+The dataset is imbalanced with 60% of data belonging to two labels.
+So to balance training data we are limiting the maximum samples to 500 samples

 ## **Training**
 **Image Preprocessing:**